YOU ARE CORDIALLY INVITED TO FISH THE 48th ANNUAL LADIES TARPON FLY TOURNAMENT

 1. 100 points per release.
 300 points per caught fish.

 2. Fish may be submitted for points as either a “Release” or “Caught Fish”.
-A “Weight Fish” is a tarpon weighing more than 70lbs.
+All fish must be a minimum of 48 inches and “Weight Fish” weighing a minimum of 70 lbs.

 4. To constitute a legal caught fish, the angler must fight the fish to the boat and the guide must disengage the hook.
 Points are earned by taking a digital image of the fish clearly demonstrating that the Angler or Guide has complete control over the fish by hand only.
 The image should show as much of the fish as possible.
 If necessary, the length should be verified with the four foot stick, as measured along the side (lateral line) from the tip of the nose to the tip of the tail.

-11. At the conclusion of each fishing day, the Angler and Guide must submit a signed Catch and Release Form to the Tournament judges whether or not any fish have been caught.
-The Catch and Release Form shall include times for catch and release of all fish, plus measurements of each Weight Fish released.
-Any Angler who has caught fish must turn in the sized and taped strap from any Weight Fish.
-Finally, Strap Photos for each fish caught must be shown to the scorekeeper.
-These items must be turned in by 5:00 PM, or the Angler will not be allowed any points from fish that day.
+10. By 5:00 PM each fishing day, the Angler and Guide must submit a signed Catch and Release Form to the Tournament judges (whether or not any fish have been caught) as well as any strap photos for weight fish.
+If these items are not turned in by 5:00 PM, Angler will not be allowed any points from fish that day.
 The Tournament judges may waive the 5:00 PM rule for boat breakdowns or unusual circumstances.

 PENALTIES